SkwdStudios/turup-s-gambit/Documentation/DATABASE.md

 ## Notes

-- The database schema is designed to be extensible for future features
+- The database schema uses snake_case for table names and columns following Supabase conventions
+- Column names are converted to camelCase in application code
+- The database is accessed using Supabase's JavaScript SDK
 - All timestamps are stored in UTC
 - Foreign key relationships ensure data integrity
 - Indexes are created automatically for optimal query performance